Henry Hall (lighthouse keeper): Death

 Dr. Spry conducted an autopsy on Hall noting that, "left side of his body, below the short ribs, in the breast, mouth and throat ... left side of the head and face, with the eye extremely burnt".
-The autopsy revealed that "the diaphragmatic upper mouth of the stomach greatly inflamed and ulcerated, and the tunica in the lower part of the stomach burnt; and from the great cavity of it took out a great piece of lead ... which weighed exactly seven ounces, five drachms and eighteen grains" (~208.47 grams).
+The autopsy revealed that "the diaphragmatic upper mouth of the stomach greatly inflamed and ulcerated, and the tunica in the lower part of the stomach burnt; and from the great cavity of it took out a great piece of lead ... which weighed exactly seven ounces, five drachms and eighteen grains."
+Depending on the system of units Spry was using, the lead weighed either 238.3 grams (apothecary system) or 208.5 grams (avoirdupois system).
+(Note: In the apothecary system, "7 ounces, 5 drachms, 18 grains" is equal to 3678 grains (3678 grain).